sabina-elkins/sabina-elkins.github.io/README.md

 Hi!
 My name is Sabina.
-I am a machine learning engineer at Korbit, and an MSc Student in Computer Science at McGill University studing under Professor Jackie Cheung!
+I am a machine learning engineer intern at Korbit, and an MSc Student in Computer Science at McGill University studing under Professor Jackie Cheung.
 I am passionate about NLP and a list of ever growing topics in the field of machine learning.

 ![me](./images/profile.jpeg)

 Educational History:
-- BA&Sc in Cognitive Science (specialization in Computer Science) at McGill University
+- MSc in Computer Science at [McGill University](https://www.mcgill.ca/) with [Mila](https://mila.quebec/en/) - September 2021 to now
-- DEC in Health Sciences at Dawson College
+- BA&Sc in Cognitive Science (specialization in Computer Science) at McGill University - August 2017 to May 2020

 Work History:
 - Korbit Technologies Inc. - Machine Learning Intern - September 2021 to now